 - 2 cups tomatoes fresh, chopped.
 Or 1 14 1/2 ounce can chopped tomatoes, drained

 - 1/2 cup water

 - tortilla strips for garnish

-Once the chicken has briefly seared, add the peppers and sprinkle with cumin, onion powder, garlic powder, salt and pepper and mix well.
+- Once the chicken has briefly seared, add the peppers and onions and sprinkle with cumin, onion powder, garlic powder, salt and pepper and mix well.

 - Stir in the chili powder and hot chile powder or hot sauce.
 Cook, stirring occasionally until vegetables are partially cooked.
 About 5 – 7 minutes.

 - Add the tomatoes and water.
 Cook until bubbly.
 Stir in the broth.
 Bring to a boil.

 - Simmer over medium low heat for 30 minutes, stirring occasionally.

 - Stir in cider vinegar and serve.